dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ### Select dimensions

-From the dimension menu on the left you can select the dimension you want to show in your visualization, including data, period, organisation units and dynamic dimensions.
-These can be added by clicking on a dimension, by dragging and dropping a dimension to the layout area or by hovering over a dimension and using on its' context menu (three dots).
+From the dimensions menu on the left you can select the dimensions you want to show in your visualization, including data, period, organisation units and dynamic dimensions.
+These can be added by clicking on a dimension, by dragging and dropping a dimension to the layout area or by hovering over a dimension and using on its context menu (three dots).

 ![](resources/images/data-visualizer/data-visualizer-dimensions.png)